-Market risk refers to the risk that a change in the level of one or more market prices, rates, spreads, indices, volatilities, correlations or other market factors, such as market liquidity, will result in losses for a position or portfolio owned by us.
+Market risk refers to the risk that a change in the level of one or more market prices, rates, spreads, indices, volatilities, correlations or other market factors, such as market liquidity, will result in losses for a position or portfolio.
+We have direct exposure to market risk.
+In addition, market risk may also impact our clients and markets in a manner that may indirectly impact us.
 For more information on how we monitor and manage market risk, see "Quantitative and Qualitative Disclosures about Risk-Market Risk."